EleutherAI/gpt-neox/README.md

 ```
 docker build -t gptneox-image -f Dockerfile .
 ```
 You can then run a container based on this image.
 For instance, the below snippet mounts the cloned repository (`gpt-neox`) directory to `/gpt-neox` in the container and uses [NVidia-Docker](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) to make four GPUs (numbers 0-3) accessible to the container.
-Note the `--shm-size=1g --ulimit memlock=-1` flags: in our epxerience, without these the container allocates far too little shared memory for training.
+Note the `--shm-size=1g --ulimit memlock=-1` flags: in our experience, without these the container allocates far too little shared memory for training.
 ```
 nvidia-docker run --rm -it -e NVIDIA_VISIBLE_DEVICES=0,1,2,3 --shm-size=1g --ulimit memlock=-1 --mount type=bind,src=$PWD,dst=/gpt-neox gptneox-image
 ```